Matt-deve/Clock_for_ChoiceScript/README.md

 #### Basics
 There are 2 methods to set an absolute time and date, by either using the manual method e.g. `*set sec 30` or, preferably by calling the `set_current` subroutine: for example, `*gosub_scene clock set_current "1/4/2001 12:34:27" ` will set the date to the first of April 2001 and the time to 34 minutes and 27 seconds past 12.
 But you don't need to set a full datetime code everytime.
 Using `1/4/2000` will just set the date and leave the time unchanged, and using `12:34` would change the hour and minute but leave the seconds and date unchanged.

+*NOTE!* Dates are parsed in **ascending** units i.e. day month year!
+Times are parsed in **descending** units i.e. hour minute seconds!
 #### Formatting Marks
 When using `set_current` (or `travel` - more later) certain formatting marks denote the unit of the preceding number.

-Using `.` `,` or `/` indicates the numbers relate to a date.
-Using `:` indicates a time.
-And using ` ` `;` or `_` indicates a switch from parsing a date (or time) to parsing a time (or date).
+`.` `,` or `/` indicates the numbers relate to a date,

+`:` indicates a time, and

+` ` `;` or `_` indicates a switch from parsing a date (or time) to parsing a time (or date).

-Warning, if no formatting marks are used the routine will assume you mean seconds and then set the time accordingly.
+*NOTE!*  If no formatting marks are used the routine will assume you mean seconds and then set the time accordingly.

 However, if you want to make it explicitly clear to the parser what is going on, you can use a number followed by a letter `s` `m` `h` `D` `M` or `Y` to denote the datetime unit to change.
 These can then be in any order.
 #### Missing Units Commands
 There is also method of telling the parser what to do with any datetime units you haven't specified.

-This uses `%` symbol followed by either a `0` or `r`.
-So `%0` will set all missing values to `0` if an hour, minute or second, or `1` if it is a day, month or year.
-Using `%r` will set missing values to the refernce datetime setup at the start.
-For example, `27s32m5h%r` will set the time to 05:32 and 27 seconds on the first of January 1970 (as this is the preset reference date). `27s32m5h%0` on the other hand will set the date to the first of January in year 1.
+`%0` will set all missing values to `0` if an hour, minute or second, or `1` if it is a day, month or year.

+`%r` will set missing values to the reference datetime which is defined in startup.txt.

+For example, `27s32m5h%r` will set the time to 05:32 and 27 seconds on the first of January 1970 (as this is the preset reference date).
+Whereas, `27s32m5h%0` will set the date to the first of January in year 1.
 ### Getting the Time and Date
 #### Basics
 When you need a formatted date or time stamp, `${stamp_date}` or `${stamp_time}` will write it directly into your text.
 If you would like the pseudo-unix timestamp, use `${stamp_unix}`.
-The stamps are updated automatically when setting the time or date using the built-in subroutines.
+The stamps are updated automatically when setting the time or date, or when changing the stamp formatting, if using the built-in subroutines.
 However, setting any variables manually won't automatically update the stamps, to do this use `*gosub_scene clock stamp`.
 #### Formatting
 The subroutines `set_format_date` and `set_format_time` sets how the date and time should be written when you need a datetime stamp.
 This follows a similar procedure as setting the current time and date, but now we omit the numbers and add more letters and formatting marks to show how it will be written.